Frederick Rees: Outside academia

+Rees served as High Sheriff of Pembrokeshire, his home county, for 1955.

 Honours

 In the 1945 New Year Honours, Rees was appointed a Knight Bachelor, and thereby granted the title sir, in recognition of his service as Principal of the University College of South Wales and Monmouthshire, Cardiff and as Vice-Chancellor of the University of Wales.
 He was knighted by King George VI during a ceremony at Buckingham Palace.

+Rees also received honorary LLD from Universities of Wales, Birmingham and Edinburgh.

+Personal life and death

+Rees married his wife, Dora Rose Lucile (née Davies), in 1913 and they had one son.
+Rees died in 1967 at his home in Cardiff.